tonyjurg/Nestle1904GBI/docs/features/voice.md

 Passive | The subject of the verb is being acted upon | 3493 '' | Empty for wordtypes other than verbs | 109422

 Planned for future version: active, middle, passive, middle_or_passive, middle_deponent, passive_deponent, middle_or_passive_deponent, impersonal_active, and no_voice.
+Possibly by just adding a feature 'deponent'?

 Note: This needs further evaluation.